Shailendra900/E-Commerce/README.md

 # E-Commerce Front-End

-## Description
+## Features
 ### This is an Angular E-commerce application that allows users to
-* browse products,
+* browse products
 * details of product
-* add products to cart , remove to cart, watch in cart added products ,
+* add products to cart , remove to cart , watch added products in cart  ,
-* checkout products, or order product ,
+* checkout products , or order product ,
 * ordered list, cancel order,

 ### application that allows seller to